-Langley fentanyl superlab bust revisit
+Langley superlab bust revisit

 Burnaby RCMP announced a fentanyl ‘super lab’ bust at a Langley farm on November 27, 2024.
-Cops use the term ‘super lab’ to describe large-scale, commercial drug operations.

-Cops executed 4 search warrants in the Lower Mainland October 16 and 17.
+Cops executed 4 search warrants in the Lower Mainland October 16 and 17, 2024.
 Raids revealed a drug lab at a rural property in Langley capable of producing 7 kg of fentanyl weekly.
 Cops seized fentanyl, hundreds of kilograms of precursor chemicals and two vehicles.

 The most common synthesis route for fentanyl uses precursor chemicals: 4-anilino-N-phenethyl-4-piperidine (ANPP) and N-phenethyl-4-piperidone (NPP).

 Cops fingered 4 criminal organizations in Western Canada as high-level fentanyl threats to the security of the country.
-Leader of the parade, until their labs got busted, were the KTF/Sinaola Cartel/Sandhers.
+Leader of the parade, until their main labs got busted, were the KTF/Sinaola Cartel/Sandhers.

 Fentanyl was shipped south, some of it by helicopter.
 In the mix was Ed ‘Skeeter’ Russell and Hunter Helicopters.